 As new actors rise and the geography of global politics evolves, academic exchange around the globe on the subject of International Relations is becoming ever more important.
 With its Global Politics Seasonal Schools Program, the Center for Global Politics (CGP) enables advanced students to study and debate recent developments in international political and economic processes at one of our short term intensive programs taking place in the dynamic world cities.
-This year our Seasonal Schools will take place in Tehran, Shanghai, Amman and Phnom Penh.
-Moreover, for the first time we will have a workshop in Ukraine, Lviv.
+This year our Seasonal School will take place in Hanoi, Vietnam.
+Moreover, we will once again hold a workshop for PhD students and postgraduates in Lviv, Ukraine.

 With the core objective of presenting and discussing new approaches in global politics, the Seasonal Schools go above and beyond the traditional methods and perspectives usually encompassed in an International Relations curriculum.
 State-of-the-art teaching and learning methods, ranging from interactive working groups to simulation games, are combined with an exciting supporting program.